Brian Whitney, therapist. A middle-aged man with gray hair and blue eyes wearing a white dress shirt against a light-colored plain background.

 • Longer-term psychodynamic therapy when deeper patterns and history matter

 You should have a clear sense of what we’re doing, why we’re doing it, and where we’re going.
 Some clients want focused work toward a defined goal and then stop.
-Others want longer-term therapy to change deeper patterns.
-Either can be appropriate.
+We can do that.
+Others want longer-term therapy to change deeper patterns, take a look at past trauma.

 Training and consultation